JanOppolzer/cesnet-dms/README.md

 Přihlašovací stránka sdružení CESNET do systému DMS.

-## THIS REPOSITORY HAS BEEN ARCHIVED

-As this repository is already a few years old, it shouldn't be used without updating the dependencies.
-Laravel Mix is dead and there are definitely outdated dependencies in the `package.json`.
-Use the code only if you know what to do.

 ## Použití

 Stačí naklonovat repozitář, nainstalovat závislosti a vygenerovat produkční verzi, která se generuje do adresáře `dist/`.